PřF:S4002 Epistemology - Course Information

 - Teaching methods

-- Part I. - lecture will be supported by PPT presentation, serving also as a study material, including a set of tasks to demonstrate principles and to practice them.
-Part II. - lecture will be given using combination of hand-outs and consequent discussion on the topic.
+- Part I. - course/workshop will be supported by PPT presentations consisting of sets of tasks to demonstrate principles and to practice them, students will also receive guidelines and extended study materials.
+Part II. - lectures will be given using combination of hand-outs and consequent discussion on the topic.

 - Assessment methods

-- an active workshop participation (fulfilling upcoming tasks during the workshop) and two seminar papers covering topics in part I. (a research concept) and II (essay on a give topic in legal aspects of science).
+- an active workshop participation (fulfilling upcoming tasks during the workshop) and two seminar papers covering topics in part I. (essay with analysis of research concept and/or scientific misconduct; the essay must be submitted no later than 14 days before the end of the examination period) and part II. (essay on a give topic in legal aspects of science).

 - Language of instruction